 “A key part of our success was also based on the partnerships we built with Perth and area restaurants, accommodations, and stores, enabling all of us together to offer visitors to town a full range of experiences,” said Smith, who in addition to helming the Festival, played a leading role in promoting tourism to Perth through her work with the Ontario’s Highlands Tourism Association as well as local and regional organizations.

-While the Festival will no longer operate, Smith takes hope in the words of author Arundhati Roy, whose widely-read essay on the Covid crisis points out that, despite the losses and challenges, the pandemic is a portal to new possibilities.
+While this is indeed sad news, Smith takes hope in the words of author Arundhati Roy, whose widely-read essay on the Covid crisis points out that, despite the losses and challenges, the pandemic is a portal to new possibilities.

 The new possibilities are to be found in the Festival’s parent company, Burning Passions Theatre (BPT), which has a quarter-century history of theatrical practice under its belt.
 Before the Festival was founded in Perth in 2009, BPT was a highly active company working both in Toronto and around the province on a variety of projects engaging professional artists, community groups, and schools.
 When the company was launched in 1998 in Toronto, words of praise were received from the likes of Margaret Atwood and then-NDP leader Audrey McLaughlin.
 The company developed and staged new works (a tradition which continued over the past five years with both the Listen Up!
 Youth theatre project in Lanark County and the Festival’s walking plays), provided opportunities to produce classics like the acclaimed “Shaw in the City” series, and served as a platform for mentoring and training new generations of theatre artists.